jurassiscripts/velociraptor-dot-run/docs/7_composite-scripts.md

 ## Serial scripts

-Array of commands are executed serially:
+Arrays of commands are executed serially:

 ```yaml
 scripts: